Our Services

 Dealing with a contagious flu can feel disruptive, but most women recover fully with rest, hydration, and time.
 Pay attention to your body, limit exposure to others, and don't push through symptoms too quickly.

-If you're uncertain about your symptoms or how serious they might be, consider using a free Influenza (Flu) symptom checker to guide your next steps.
+If you're uncertain about your symptoms or need help deciding whether to seek care, you can check your symptoms for Influenza (Flu) using a free online assessment tool.
 And always speak to a doctor about any symptoms that feel severe, unusual, or potentially life-threatening.

 Taking the flu seriously—without panic—protects your health and the health of those around you.